brain-geek/inquisitor/README.md

 Features
 -----
 #####Databases supported
-It should work with all databases supported by datamapper, but for now it is tested only with redis and sqlite.
+It should work with all databases supported by datamapper.
+Tested with postgresql, mysql, redis and sqlite.
+Format for db_path can be found [in datamapper doc](http://datamapper.org/getting-started.html) - "Specify your database connection".

 #####Cli options:
 You can read availible options from lib/monit/cli.rb .
 Same options are supported by standalone install